 The question he asked was, “How was family dinner?”
 I know that question may not seem all that deep to you, but it holds a lot of meaning in our blended family.
 Let me explain our co-parenting situation and why my husband has to share me with another man.

-When Reece was younger he used to stay with his Dad every other weekend, but as he got older and started going to school, became involved in sports, extra curricular activities and developed a social life, it became harder for Reece to stay with Rick, as we live about 45 minutes away from each other.
+When Reece was younger he used to stay with his Dad every other weekend, but as he got older and started going to school, became involved in sports, extra curricular activities and developed a social life, it became harder for Reece to stay with Rick, since we live about 45 minutes away from each other.

-This would give us a chance, especially now as Reece has gotten older, to talk with Reece about school, sports, friends, and just whatever is on his mind together as a family, so he knows that we are both always there to support and love him, even though we aren’t together.
+This would give us a chance, especially now that we are parenting a teen, to talk with him about school, sports, friends, and just whatever is on his mind together as a family, so he knows we are both always there to support and love him, even though we aren’t together.

-I love when people see our family out together (me, Keith, Rick, Reece and Tatum), and we all get a good chuckle watching other people try to figure out our family dynamic.
-People are even more surprised when they discover that Rick and Keith are actually friends.
+I love when people see our family out together (me, Keith, Rick, Reece and Tatum), and we all get some good laughs while watching other people try to figure out our weird family dynamic.